 Think about it:

-Pin when your audience are online.
-This way, you will get more repins and clickthroughs that will boost your pin thus gets shown more frequently to new users.
+Pin when your audience is online.
+This way, you will get more repins and clickthroughs that will boost your pin and thus get shown more frequently to new users.
 Different niches have different optimal times to pin.
-You typically don’t want to pin during the normal working hours.
+You typically don’t want to pin during normal working hours.

-Scheduling apps like Tailwind has a smart way of telling the right time to pin based on your own audience
+Scheduling apps like Tailwind have a smart way of telling the right time to pin based on your own audience